ShisatoYano/FundamentalsOfMachineLearningRegression/README.md

 The above result depends on how to select training data.
 This dendency is revealed prominently when the number of data is a few.

 ### K-hold cross-validation
+Data $\bm{X}$ and $\bm{t}$ are devided into $K$ groups.
+One of them is used for test and the rest is used for training.
+Calculating parameters of model and mean sqared error is executed for $K$ times, and then an average of mean sqared error for $K$ times is calculated.
+The average value is used for validating the parameters of model.

+### Leave-one-out cross-validation
+A maximum number of division is $K=N$.
+In this case, a size of test data is 1.
+This method is called "leave-one-out cross-validation".

+### Validation result